Kristjan Sokoli: Seattle Seahawks

-Sokoli was not invited to the NFL's pre-draft scouting combine.
-The Seattle Seahawks selected Sokoli in the sixth round of the 2015 NFL Draft with the 214th overall pick.
+Sokoli was not invited to the NFL Scouting Combine.
+The Seattle Seahawks selected Sokoli in the sixth round of the 2015 NFL draft with the 214th overall pick.
 Despite taking two other collegiate offensive lineman in the draft, the Seahawks and offensive line coach Tom Cable discussed moving Sokoli from the defensive line to center, a position which Sokoli had never played before.
-He would become the first Albanian-born player to play in a National Football League game.
+He became the first Albanian-born player to play in a National Football League game.
 He appeared in eight plays in the 2015 season, all on special teams in Week 16.

 On August 30, 2016, Sokoli was waived by the Seahawks.

 Indianapolis Colts

-On September 26, 2016, Sokoli was signed to the Colts' practice squad as a defensive end.
+On September 26, 2016, Sokoli was signed to the practice squad of the Indianapolis Colts as a defensive end.
 He was promoted to the active roster on December 19, 2016.

 On June 15, 2017, Sokoli was waived by the Colts.